 Charlie knew things would be different.
 Everything changes with time.
 Still, he had not expected anything any on this scale.

 Looking around, Charlie’s memory takes him back to when his Uncle’s caravan park stood here.
 Carefree childhood summers invade his mind.
-Images and sounds impose themselves over the shops and buildings now scarring the landscape.
+Images and sounds impose themselves on the shops and buildings now scarring the landscape.

-A group of trailers become the old wooden fishing boat that was once part of the caravan park’s playground.
+A group of trailers becomes the old wooden fishing boat that was once part of the caravan park’s playground.
 Three young boys scamper about her cabin, waving plastic swords, affecting rough pirate accents.
 The carwash disappears, replaced by the camper that was the centre of so many holidays.

 Behind the caravan park, his Aunt’s holiday house ghosts over a block of townhouses.
 The smell of Grandma’s butterfish wafts out to where Charlie and his brothers dangle from the old swings.
 While his brother has a bath in the stone trough, Charlie watches his Uncle pulling coins from behind his sunburnt ears.

 During a break in a storm, Charlie’s young family trudge across the caravan park, returning from tea with their Aunt.

 Beside the bungalow, another summer.
 Charlie is stuck in the gnarled conifer that towered over the holiday house.
 From the ground, Mum is guiding him down.
 Even now, heights terrify Charlie.

 An old Holden pulls up to the house.
 Charlie watches his sleeping self being carried to the bungalow after a night watching the fairy penguins come ashore.
 A small, pajama-clad figure armed with a torch makes a trek to the outside toilet, watching for monsters along the way.